 Pencil, Line, Square, Filled Square, Circle, Filled Circle, Flood Fill, Select, Cut, Copy, Paste, Flip, Rotate, Stretch, Skew, Invert Colors, Grey Scale, Adjust RGB, Cycle Colors, RGB Explode, RGB Condense, Slice, Stitch, and Alpha Channels with an Alpha Paint Mode.

-It comes equiped with a window scan function, including Peter Meijers Image to Sound algorithm, as well as animation playback.
+It comes equipped with a window scan function, including Peter Meijers Image to Sound algorithm, as well as animation playback.
 Compatible formats include PNG, BMP, JPG, and GIF.

 Version 1.1 now includes Braille Display support.